Beer and Food

 Pair beer & food with similar flavours

-With the Complement method, we aim to highlight the flavours which already exist in the beer by selecting foods of similar qualities.
-This approach amplifies the beer's character by adding complexity from foods in the same realm.
+With the Complement method, we aim to highlight the flavours found in the beer by selecting foods with similar qualities.

 TRY MATCHING:

-• Brown ales with nuts or chicken
+Brown ales with nutty desserts

 Pro: the flavours can intensify into a large, full, can-miss-it taste.